Internship Program

 End Date: August 15th

 Responsibilities: We seek an intern to work on a wide variety of projects related to coastal ecology in the nearshore environments of the Gulf of Mexico, including the Suwannee River.
-Projects and responsibilities will vary but include field sampling of fishes and invertebrates; quantitative assessments of environmental parameters and habitats such as seagrass, oyster, and mangroves; laboratory experiments; and other day-to-day tasks including sample identification, sample processing, data entry, and assisting other staff as needed.
+Projects and responsibilities will vary but include field sampling of fishes and invertebrates; quantitative assessments of environmental parameters and habitats such as seagrass, oyster, marshes, and mangroves; laboratory experiments; and other day-to-day tasks including sample identification, sample processing, data entry, and assisting other staff as needed.
 The selected intern will work with a variety of lab personnel including the technicians and graduate students.
 Field work will be performed on small boats and interns will be required to participate heavily in field-based activities in potentially arduous conditions.
-The position is located at the Nature Coast Biological Station and carpooling opportunities may be available.

 Qualifications: Relevant coursework in ecology/marine biology and previous experience with small watercraft is preferred, but not required.